 Virtual routers are becoming the go-to solution for those who want to improve their security.
 This is because they allow you to isolate your network traffic into a virtual space and then send it across the internet with an encryption key that only you have access to.

-Now let’s begin following a step by step tutorial of setting up a virtual router which is 100 percent secure.
+Now let’s begin following a step-by-step tutorial on setting up a virtual router that is 100 percent secure.

 A Step by Step Guide on How to Setup Your Very Own Virtual Router

 When you have a laptop at your disposal, it can be difficult to share the Wi-Fi with others without an Internet connection.
 But thanks to virtual routers that are now very common and easy for anyone who is computer savvy enough of course!

 What Do I Need to Setup a Virtual Router with a VPN?

 Below is a list of requirement you may need to setup your virtual router with VPN: